RavenSystem/mgostoHAA/README.md

 For newer Shelly devices (Plus, Pro and Mini), use this instead: [mgos32 to HAA](https://github.com/RavenSystem/mgos32toHAA)

+:warning: **This is a third-party experimental project, without any relation with Shelly or Alterco.
+If you decide to try it, all is under your responsability :warning:**

 Original repository at https://github.com/yaourdt/mgos-to-tasmota.
 This repository is tailored to use HAA Latest Release Version only.